fbpx

 8. I’m brasileira no coraçao (Brazilian at heart)

-To this day, I’m obsessed with everything about Brazil (minus the corruption, violence and other not-so-fun stuff).
+To this day, I’m obsessed with everything about Brasil (yup, spelled with an “s”).
+Minus the corruption, violence and other not-so-fun stuff.

 No joke.
 I even had a blog titled apaisonadapelobrasil.com (inlovewithbrazil.com).

-You’ll probably only care about that if you’re Brazilian or you like Brazil too…But in case you DO care, here’s a photo of me in Bahia, Brazil for keepsakes:
+You’ll probably only care about that if you’re Brasileiro/a or you like Brasil too…But in case you DO care, here’s a photo of me in Bahia for keepsakes

 Got wanderlust yet?
 K sorry.
-No more Brazil talk.
+No more Brasil talk.

 9. I’m *always* learning

-No, for realz.
-To date, I’ve invested thousands of dollars and 100+ hours of my time in copywriting courses and masterminds–and I’ve got precisely 233 pages of course notes and five badges to prove it (#nerdalert).
+Really.
+I’ve spent the last 3.5 years studying the art and science of conversion copywriting and what makes people stick.
+And I’ve got precisely 233 pages of course notes and five badges to prove it (#nerdalert).

-In addition to taking Grade A notes that would have made my middle school teachers oh-so proud, I’ve spent a lotta time studying what works (and what doesn’t).
-And getting my copy critiqued by expert copywriters
+In addition to taking Grade A notes that would have made my middle school teachers proud, I’ve spent a lotta time studying what works (and what doesn’t).
+And getting my copy critiqued by some of the world’s best copywriters.
+Like Joanna Wiebe, Amy Posner and Ry Schwartz.

 I’ve also spent far too many Saturdays reading (copywriting and psychology books…what else?).

-So if we partner up, you’ll get to work with a copywriter who takes her job (and your ROI) seriously.
-And has been trained by the very best in the biz to make dead sure your investment pays off.
+So if we join forces, you’ll work with a copywriter who takes her job (and your ROI) seriously.

 10. When I go in, I go ALL in

-Meaning that if we work together, I’ll commit 110%.
-There’s a good chance that I’ll be thinking about your project while jogging, in the shower, at the grocery store…you get the idea.
+There’s a good chance that I’ll be thinking about your project while jogging, in the shower, at the grocery store… you get the idea.

 Translation: No half-baked copy here.